atlassian-api/atlassian-python-api/README.rst

 (such as xml+rpc and raw HTTP requests).
 This library can be used to automate tasks, integrate with other tools and systems, and build custom applications that interact with Atlassian products.
-It supports a wide range of Atlassian products, including Jira, Confluence, Bitbucket, and others, and is compatible with both Atlassian Server and Cloud instances.
+It supports a wide range of Atlassian products, including Jira, Confluence, Bitbucket, StatusPage and others, and is compatible with both Atlassian Server and Cloud instances.

 Overall, the **atlassian-python-api** is a useful tool for Python developers who want to work with Atlassian products.